 The University of Maine at Augusta Senior College gives a new definition to the meaning of “college.”
 At UMASC you can participate in a variety of fun, lifelong learning classes designed to meet your interests.
 You will also meet other folks who are interested, often passionately, in the things that you want to learn.
 Choose from such diverse subjects and activities as music, art, writing, culture, films, problem solving, health care, and field trips—all of which have been offered in recent semesters.

-Spring 2017 classes begin on March 13th.
+Fall 2017 classes begin on September 11th.
 Most classes run for eight weeks, meeting once a week for 2 hours.

 There are no tests, little homework, no grades, no papers to write—in short, no stress!
 Just intellectually stimulating opportunities to learn with others who also enjoy learning.